Connor-F/RemoteCommander/README.md

 These commands are executed from the server and cause something to happen on the clients machine.
-More info can be found about their usage by checking the `Help` and `CommandConstants` classes. `HOST` can either be a specified IPv4 address of a client or the word "all" to send the command to every online client.
+More info can be found about their usage by checking the `Help` and `CommandConstants` classes. `HOST` can either be a specified IPv4 address of a client or the word "all" to send the command to every online client ("all" applies to certain commands only).

 - `talk HOST "MSG HERE"` -> make the clients computer talk to them
 - `screenshot HOST` -> take a screenshot of the clients computer and save it